 So, what happens as a result?
 The place is over-run with tourists, plastic replica boats replace the traditional bamboo rafts, fishermen throw their nets over the water for RMB50 a go in front of groups of photographers (so when you see those “traditional” photos of the fisherman in a natural setting – remember, it’s not!) and hundreds of tour guides swarm around the place with annoying speakers piercing the quiet air for hours on end.
-We’d had enough after 10 minutes at the “scenic spot” and opted to explore the old down instead while looking for somewhere to eat.
+We’d had enough after 10 minutes at the “scenic spot” and opted to explore the old town instead while looking for somewhere to eat.

 Allow me to translate the above: That’s a menu for a restaurant that sells cat, dog, rabbit head and donkey meat – they’ll even put it on a pizza-type-thing if you want.
 Oh, how I missed the Shangri-La.
 Still, we were here for only two more shots: Sunset from the other bank of the river, and one more sunrise.